-- (a) Neglect of duty. - (b) Unsatisfactory work performance including, but not limited to, failure, incompetence, inefficiency or delay in performing and/or carrying out proper orders, work assignments or the instructions of supervisors without a reasonable and bona fide excuse. - (c) Concealing, attempting to conceal, removing or destroying defective or incompetent work. - (d) Unauthorized sleeping during on-duty time or assignments.
+- (a) Neglect of duty. - (b) Unsatisfactory work performance including but not limited to failure, incompetence, inefficiency, or delay in performing and/or carrying out proper orders, work assignments, or the instructions of supervisors without a reasonable and bona fide excuse.